 Galway Gold has the option to earn 100% of the Reina de Oro concession, home of the El Volcan Mine (Santander, Colombia), by paying 1.5% of the gold and silver value of measured and indicated gold and silver resources and will not be encumbered by further royalty commitments, except the effective 3.2% Net Smelter Return Royalty as a tax (80% of 4% NSR Royalty) to the Colombian government.
 The Company reported its maiden resource estimate for Vetas on November 27, 2013.
 Details are provided below.
-Other than moving forward through the first resource estimate, management has been extremely diligent in conserving capital until market conditions materially improve.

 The Company has completed the Phase 1 drill program at El Volcan which comprised 91 drill holes and over 46,000 meters.
 The Company is analyzing all relevant data in an effort to maximize efficiency for the Phase 2 drill program.
-Additional drilling will occur once market conditions improve and the Reina de Oro title has been transferred to Galway Gold following the successful completion of the arbitration proceedings (refer to Galway Gold's press release dated March 5, 2015 and page 7 of this MD&A).
+Additional drilling will occur once market conditions improve and the Reina de Oro title has been transferred to Galway Gold as a result of the successful completion of the arbitration proceedings (refer to Galway Gold's press release dated March 5, 2015 and page 7 of this MD&A).
 Future drilling will focus on further delineating and expanding the mineralized envelope beyond defined limits.